Americans continue to struggle with overweight and obesity.

 Green beans have long been a traditional side dish for holiday meals.
 Including these at any meal is possible when following keto.

 One cup provides 31 cals, 7 grams of carbs, and 2.7 grams of fiber.

 19. Green Onion

-Regular onions could add up as 1 cup provides almost 15 grams carbs but green onions are different.
+Regular onions could add up as 1 cup provides almost 15 grams of carbs but green onions are different.